plaid/pattern/README.md

 This will create a certificate file localhost.pem and a key file localhost-key.pem inside your client folder.

-Then in the package.json file in the package.json folder, replace this line on line 26
+Then in the package.json file in the client folder, replace this line on line 26

 ```bash
   "start": "PORT=3001 react-scripts start",